mymatsubara/cheatsheet-js/src/cheatsheet/en/class.md

 ## private methods/properties

-Sometimes we want to prevent some methods or properties to be accessed from outside or inheriting classes.
-Prepend a method/property with `#` to make it private and hide from the consumer of the class.
+Sometimes we want to prevent some methods or properties to be accessed from outside.
+Prepend a method or property with `#` to make it private and hide from the consumer of the class.

 ```javascript
 class Counter {